 A quintessentially British getaway

 The phrase ‘quintessentially British’ was never more true than when applied to this beautiful corner of the Cotswolds.
-Honey coloured ‘chocolate-box’ stone cottages and red chestnut trees line the streets of this historic village, one of the most picturesque of the Cotswold’s attractions.
+Honey coloured ‘chocolate-box’ Cotswold stone cottages and red horse chestnut trees line the streets of this historic village, one of the most picturesque of the Cotswold’s attractions.

 A stroll down Broadway’s High Street is like going back in time, and it’s easy to understand why so many international visitors find themselves enticed here.

-The village of Broadway is often referred to as the ‘Jewel of the Cotswolds’ and remains one of the most sought after areas around, both for visitors and for those looking for a permanent home.
+The village of Broadway is often referred to as the ‘Jewel of the Cotswolds’ and is ever popular, both for visitors and for those looking for a permanent home.

-Take a look around the village with this aerial 360 photo:
+Take a look around Broadway with this aerial 360 photo:

 This winding stretch of the A4 is also a great place to take in a great view over the Cotswolds (like the photo on the front page of our website).